sudhanshu7277/filter-artist-by-genre/README.md

 This project was generated and built with Reacts

 ## Note : Make sure that npm is installed on your machine.
-If not, please use the below cmd